ko1N/csgo-internal-dumper/README.md

+# this project is still work-in-progress and might not fully function yet.

 # csgo internal dumper

 This project aims to be a small example on how to use memflow in a real-world application.